What kind of degree is granted with the completion of your program?

 Our program is 100% on ground only.
 No online option is available.

-What is the class schedule for the didactic courses?
+What is the class schedule for the didactic year?

 What clinical rotations are required?

-Required clinical rotations are: Family Medicine, Internal Medicine, Emergency Medicine, Pediatrics, Surgery, Psychiatry, Prenatal/GYN, and two electives.
+Required clinical rotations are: Family Practice, Internal Medicine, Women’s Health, Surgery, Emergency Medicine, Pediatrics and Psychiatry.
+Additionally, there are two electives.

 Where do students complete their clinical rotations?

 What is the required GPA?

-Applicants must meet all (3) GPA categories below to be considered:
+Applicants must meet all three GPA categories below to be considered:

 Do applicants need a baccalaureate degree to qualify and if so, what type of baccalaureate degree is required or preferred?

 Yes.
-A baccalaureate degree from a regionally accredited institution or a foreign degree equivalent evaluated by a NACES recognized agency will be required to attend the Physician Assistant program.
-Admission is based on undergraduate coursework.
-While it may be best that an applicant’s degree be health or science specified, a degree in any discipline is acceptable.
-Previous applicants have completed degrees in the areas of Biology, Exercise Science, Chemistry, Health Services Administration, Health Sciences, Kinesiology, Psychology and Liberal Arts just to name a few.
+A baccalaureate degree from a regionally accredited college/university or a foreign equivalent evaluated by a NACES recognized agency will be required.
+Admission is based on undergraduate coursework only.
+While it may be best that an applicant’s degree be health or science specific, a degree in any discipline is acceptable.
+Previous applicants have completed degrees in the areas of Biology, Exercise Science, Chemistry, Health Services Administration, Health Sciences, Kinesiology, and various areas of Liberal Arts just to name a few.

 Does an applicant need a conferred baccalaureate degree prior to applying for your program?